 Any iPhone will play casual games well.
 If you want to play high-end premium games with more advanced 3D graphics and sound, performance matters.
-All iPhones have the super-fast A14 chip, but the extra RAM makes the iPhone 12 Pro just a little faster.
+All iPhone 13s have the super-fast A15 chip, but the Pro and Pro Max have a version of the chip with a fifth GPU core, instead of 4 in the regular iPhone 13 and iPhone 13 mini.
 And if you’re into gaming, you want the larger “Max” variant.

 Why?
 First, there’s the issue of battery life.
-High-end gaming is a big drain on your phone’s battery, and the iPhone 12 Pro Max has the longest battery life of any iPhone we’ve ever tested.
-If you play location-based games (like Pokemon Go), you want to play without carrying around a battery pack.
+High-end gaming is a big drain on your phone’s battery, and the iPhone 13 Pro Max has the longest battery life of any iPhone we’ve ever tested.
+If you play location-based games (like Pokemon Go), you want to play without having to carry around a battery pack.

 Second, screen size matters.
-Games with on-screen controls virtual sticks and buttons are easier to control when the screen is bigger.
-Small text in RPGs and the like are easier to read.
+Games with on-screen virtual sticks and buttons are easier to control when the screen is bigger.
+Small text in RPGs and the like is easier to read.
 Streaming games from your Xbox or Playstation?
 You’re definitely going to want a bigger display.

 Finally, let’s not forget about 5G.
-Playing games on the go, away from Wi-Fi, is tenuous on 4G connections, but at least a little better on 5G.
-But of course, 5G drains your battery more quickly, so yet another reason to go with the big phone.
+Playing internet-connected games on the go, away from Wi-Fi, can be tenuous on 4G connections, but at least a little better on 5G.
+And of course, 5G drains your battery more quickly, so yet another reason to go with the big phone.

-If you just can’t stand really really big phones, or if gaming is a secondary concern, there’s nothing wrong with the iPhone 12 Pro or even the regular iPhone 12.
-But serious gaming enthusiasts will probably be happiest spending the extra money for the big Max variant.
+If you just can’t stand really really big phones, or if gaming is a secondary concern, there’s nothing wrong with the iPhone 13 Pro or even the regular iPhone 13.
+But serious gaming enthusiasts will probably be the happiest spending the extra money for the big Max variant.